runtimeverification/evm-semantics/data.md

 --------

 -   `#rlpDecode` RLP decodes a single `String` into a `JSON`.
--   `#rlpDecodeList` RLP decodes a single `String` into a `JSONList`, interpereting the string as the RLP encoding of a list.
+-   `#rlpDecodeList` RLP decodes a single `String` into a `JSONs`, interpereting the string as the RLP encoding of a list.

 ```k
     syntax JSON ::= #rlpDecode(String)               [function]